BestEnemies/AIiLight/REST-API.md

 *NOTE: Be aware that TSL/SSL is currently not supported, meaning all traffic is transmitted unencrypted, including your API Key!*

-## Authentication
+## Authorization
 The **AiLight** REST API requires an API Key in order to access it.
 Your API Key can be found/defined in the settings page of the Web UI.
 Keep in mind that this key allows full control of your light, so please keep it private.

-To authenticate for the API, use your API Key in the header of your request in the following manner:
+To authorize for the API, use your API Key in the header of your request in the following manner:

 `'API-Key: <your_api_key_here>'`